OdellBIII/charity-dapp/README.md

-# DownBad
+# Charity-Dapp
-The DownBad Smart Contract is meant to serve as a prototype for how simple smart contracts can be used to automate institutions such as charities.
+The Charity-Dapp Smart Contract is meant to serve as a prototype for how simple smart contracts can be used to automate institutions such as charities.
 This prototype allows people to add and remove themselves from a list.
 When people donate money to the smart contract, the donation is automatically dispersed evenly amongst those on the list.

 ## Getting Started